Information About Performing Switch Setup Configuration

 If the switch cannot read the network-confg, cisconet.cfg, or the hostname file, it reads the router-confg file.
 If the switch cannot read the router-confg file, it reads the ciscortr.cfg file.

 Note The switch broadcasts TFTP server requests if the TFTP server is not obtained from the DHCP replies, if all attempts to read the configuration file through unicast transmissions fail, or if the TFTP server name cannot be resolved to an IP address.

 How to Control Environment Variables

 With a normally operating switch, you enter the boot loader mode only through a switch console connection configured for 9600 b/s.
-Unplug the switch power cord, and press the switch Mode button while reconnecting the power cord.
-You can release the Mode button a second or two after the LED above port 1 turns off.
+Unplug the switch power cord, and press the switch Express Setup Button while reconnecting the power cord.
+You can release the Express Setup Button a second or two after the LED above port 1 turns off.
 Then the boot loader switch: prompt appears.